 However, rather than incorporating it as standard in a home contents insurance policy, some insurers provide it as an add-on for extra coverage.

-Having emergency coverage means that a problem can be repaired promptly without having to go through the effort of contacting a licensed contractor.
+Having emergency coverage means that a problem can be repaired promptly without having to go through the effort of contacting a licensed contractor1.
 Whether it’s during the day, evening, or weekend, there’s usually only one number to call.
 You can also save money on repairs.
 You may not require home emergency coverage if you have sufficient funds to handle any necessary repairs.